-Also, have FS replace ceiling tiles, wall board, and any other building parts with visible mold.
+Also, have FS replace ceiling tiles, wall board, and any other building materials that have visible mold.

 Assure plants are well maintained and not over watered.
-Over watering can promote the growth of mold in the soil and on the plant or container (and drown the plant).
+Over watering can promote the growth of mold in the soil and on the plant or container.
+See also Moisture & Building Materials.

 A cooling tower